lioren12/Hand-watch---Arduino-project/README.md

 # implementation details
-1. A clock is built with one timer that runs during the entire alarm time.
+1. The clock is built with one timer that runs during the entire alarm time.

 1.1.
 For each mode of the slide switches, there is an interrupt called CurrentTime that takes care of the time updating
      Every millisecond except SET TIME mode (which responisble for setting the time).